MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ## Observe secrets synchronizing to the cluster

-Once the configuration is applied, secrets begin syncing to the cluster automatically at the cadence specified when installing the Secret Store .
+Once the configuration is applied, secrets begin syncing to the cluster automatically at the cadence specified when installing the Secret Store.

 ### View synchronized secrets